-- 1. A grievance should be filed in writing, with the name and address of the person filing it and a briefly description of the alleged violation. - 2.
-A grievance should be filed within 60 days of the alleged violation or such time after the complainant becomes aware of the alleged violation.
-(Processing of allegations of discriminations, which occurred before this grievance procedure was in place, will be considered on a case-by case basis in a prompt and equitable manner.) - 3.
-The investigation shall be conducted by the VP/Dean of Students, consulting the American with Disabilities Act Compliance Officer.
-The investigation shall be informal but thorough, affording all interested persons and their representatives an opportunity to submit evidence relevant to a grievance. - 4.
-A written determination as to the validity of the grievance and a description of the resolution, if any, shall be issued by the Americans with Disabilities Act Compliance Officer and a copy forwarded to the complainant no later than 10 days after its filing. - 5.
-The VP/Dean of Students and the Americans with Disabilities Act Compliance Officer shall maintain the files and records of Coahoma Community College relating to the complaints filed.
+1. A grievance should be filed in writing, with the name and address of the person and a brief description of the alleged violation

+2. A grievance should be filed within 60 days of the alleged violation or such time after the complainant becomes aware of the alleged violation.
+(Processing of allegations of discriminations, which occurred before this grievance procedure was in place, will be considered on a case-by-case basis in a prompt and equitable manner .)

+3. The investigation shall be conducted by the Director/Assistant Director of Student Engagement, consulting the American with Disabilities Act Compliance Officer.
+The investigation shall be informal but thorough, affording all interested persons and their representatives an opportunity to submit evidence relevant to a grievance.

+4. A written determination as to the validity of the grievance and a description of the resolution, if any, shall be issued by the Americans with Disabilities Act Compliance Officer and a copy forwarded to the complainant no later than 10 days after its filing.

+5. The Director/Assistant Director of Student Engagement and the Americans with Disabilities Act Compliance Officer shall maintain the files and records of Coahoma Community College relating to the complaints filed.